 Writing summaries like this one always takes forever.
 Why?
 Because I always end up reading 17 Wikipedia articles on the person in question and his or her entire family.
 If I let myself daydream for a bit, I see the day unfold watching documentaries, reading, and then discuss Malcolm X with an expert.
 Sadly, that’s not going to happen (yet).

-Reading this book or its blinks shouldn’t even be a question, it’s mandatory reading for sure!
+Reading The Autobiography Of Malcolm X or its blinks shouldn’t even be a question, it’s mandatory reading for sure!

 What else can you learn from the blinks?